DeinBerater/TicTacToeClient/README.md

-This is a Kotlin Multiplatform project for my TicTacToe client targeting Android, Web and Desktop.
+This is a Kotlin Multiplatform project for my TicTacToe client targeting Android, Web, Desktop and Discord.